-For these reasons, CPP must become part of the skill set of all Combatant Commands (COCOMs) and Joint Force (JF) Planners and Engineers.
+In short, CPP serves as a force multiplier and an effective use of soft power that supports the mission.
+For these reasons, CPP must become part of the skill set of all Combatant Command (COCOM) and Joint Force (JF) Planners and Engineers.

-To support this effort, the COCOM Cultural Heritage Action Group (CCHAG) collects planning information, develops training programs, and provides an array of services for COCOMs and JF Planners and Engineers that empower U.S. military personnel who operate overseas to respond appropriately when encountering heritage property such as places of worship, historic buildings, cultural institutions, archaeological sites, and landscape features of significant value to local populations.
+To support this effort, CCHAG collects planning information, develops training materials and provides products and services for COCOM and JF Planners and Engineers that enable U.S. forces operating overseas to recognize and respond appropriately when they encounter heritage properties, cultural and archaeological sites, sacred places, historic monuments and landscape features that are important to local populations.

 Bottom line: CPP plays a important role in making informed decisions that lead to mission success.